Web Content Display (Global)

 Investigations are assessed by teachers and also by external markers who are appointed by the SACE Board, with references to the performance standards for the relevant subject.

 For each Stage 2 subject that has an investigation as the external assessment component, the investigation is submitted to the SACE Board for external marking after it has been marked by the teacher.
+Teachers must not annotate student work with comments, ticks, corrections, or results information.
+The investigation that is submitted must be a clean copy.

 Results sheets in Schools Online